William Sidney Mount: Education and training

 Under his brother Henry's encouragement, Mount attended the American Academy of the Fine Arts exhibition in City Hall Park in 1825, an event that had a profound impact on him.
 This first exhibition introduced Mount to prominent seventeenth- and eighteenth-century European artists, like well-known artist Benjamin West who excelled at depicting subject from biblical history and would inspire Mount to focus his attention on becoming a history painter.
 Instead of seeking formal education and/or an apprenticeship under a successful painter, Mount decided to educate himself while still working for his older brother who had entered a partnership with another sign painter, William Inslee.
 Inslee owned a large set of engravings by the British artist William Hogarth.
 Mount avidly set about copying the Hogarth prints, as a way to further his artistic skill.

-William Sidney Mount, Christ Raising the Daughter of Jarius, 1828, painting.
+William Sidney Mount, Christ Raising the Daughter of Jairus, 1828, painting.

 When another family friend, Martin E. Thompson, saw Mount's renditions/drawings, he recommended that he enroll as a student at the newly formed National Academy of Design, of which Thompson was a founding member.
 Mount enrolled in drawing classes and continued to excel in his artistic skills until he returned to Stony Brook several years later; works Mount exhibited at the Academy were met with great appreciation and high regard helping inspire him to keep painting and creating.